midlantica/LovelyBunchOfCoconuts/content/grifts/free-healthcare-for-all.md

 ---
 title: 'Free Healthcare for All'
-claim: 'Free Healthcare for All'
+grift: 'Free Healthcare for All'
-translation: 'A waiting list is better than a bill, right?'
+decode: 'A waiting list is better than a bill, right?'
 ---